-Kay Ulanday Barrett got their start as a poet here in Chicago, and was deeply involved with the Asian spoken word community in the nineties.
-Now, Barrett lives in New York City, and “More Than Organs” is Barrett’s second full-length collection after “When the Chant Comes.”
-Some of the experiences detailed in “More Than Organs” recall Barrett growing up, coming out, their experiences with a Filipina mother who tolerates Barrett’s transition as a person in the LGBT community.
-As a transgender person who also perceives the world through the lenses of race, immigration and disability, Barrett complicates what people might pigeonhole as identity politics and deftly maneuvers crafted turns of imagery and shaping each poem.
+Kay Ulanday Barrett got their start as a poet here in Chicago, and was deeply involved with the Asian spoken-word community in the nineties.
+Barrett lives in New York City now, and “More Than Organs” is Barrett’s second full-length collection after “When the Chant Comes.”
+Some experiences detailed in “More Than Organs” recall Barrett growing up, coming out, their experiences with a Filipina mother who tolerates Barrett’s transition as a person in the LGBT community.
+As a transgender person who also perceives the world through the lenses of race, immigration and disability, Barrett complicates what people might pigeonhole as identity politics and deftly maneuvers crafted turns of imagery while shaping each poem.

 “If I told you that my life is basically cloud cover,

 between shade and safe haven,